f5devcentral/f5-agility-labs-adc/docs/class9/module1_outer/lab/self_ip_port_lockdown.rst

    Baseline validation from a data-plane host showing TCP 443 and 22 reachable (vulnerable state).

-This confirms control-plane services are reachable from the data-plane VLAN.
+This confirms that administrative services are exposed to the data-plane network segment, creating lateral movement risk.

 ---------------------------------------------------------------------